schech1/remoteio/README.md

 https://github.com/gpiozero/gpiozero

-# remotio delegating to gpiozero
+# remotio with extensions to non gpiozero devices
 A remoteio device needs the remote server, where the device is situated, further an ident to identify it on the server for actions.
 Last not least the obj_type of the device is needed to work with the right gpiozero device.
 The client transfers the following parameter to the server to work with a gpiozero device: